 The LDP Draft Plan Strategy 2035 will guide future planning application decision making to support the sustainable spatial growth of the city up to 2035.
-The draft Plan Strategy has been subject to examination by the Planning Appeals Commission and the Council has been provided with a copy of their Report, together with a Direction from DfI in relation to additional required steps before it can be considered adopted.
+The draft Plan Strategy has been subject to examination by the Planning Appeals Commission and the Council has been provided with a copy of their Report, together with a Direction from Dfl in relation to additional required steps before it can be considered adopted.
 Paragraph 1.10 of the SPPS states that a transitional period will operate until such times as a Council's Plan Strategy has been adopted.
 Accordingly, whilst the Draft Plan Strategy is now a material consideration it has limited weight until it is adopted and during the transitional period planning authorities will apply existing policy together with the SPPS.
 4.4 Strategic Planning Policy Statement for Northern Ireland (SPPS) 4.5 Planning Policy Statement 6: Planning, Archaeology and The Built Heritage 4.6 Planning Policy Statement 17: Outdoor Advertisements 5.0 Statutory Consultees Responses DfC Historic Environment Division - objection (see main report) 6.0 Non Statutory Consultees Responses Conservation Officer - objection (see main report) 7.0 Representations The full application was advertised on the 21 st October 2022 and neighbour notified on 12 October 2022.
 The demolition consent was advertised on the 21 st October 2022.
 No publicity is required for applications for Advertisement Consent.
 No representations have been received from third parties.
-8.0 Other Material Considerations Belfast City Centre Conservation Area Guide 9.0 Accepament Assessment 9.1 The proposal is considered to be contrary to the development plan.
-9.1 The proposal is considered to be contrary to the development plan.
-Assessment The key issues to be considered are: Impact on the character and appearance of the City Centre Conservation Area Impact on the setting of Listed Buildings Suitability of the demolition Impact on amenity 9.1 The proposal is considered to be contrary to the development plan.
-Assessment The key issues to be considered are: Impact on the character and appearance of the City Centre Conservation Area Impact on the setting of Listed Buildings Suitability of the demolition Impact on amenity Impact on public safety Impact on the character and appearance of the City Centre Conservation Area With regards to development in Conservation Areas, Section 104(11) of the Planning Act 9.1 The proposal is considered to be contrary to the development plan.
-Assessment The key issues to be considered are: Impact on the character and appearance of the City Centre Conservation Area Impact on the setting of Listed Buildings Suitability of the demolition Impact on amenity Impact on public safety Impact on the character and appearance of the City Centre Conservation Area With regards to development in Conservation Areas, Section 104(11) of the Planning Act (Northern Ireland) 2011 states that special regard must be had to the desirability of;

-conservation area consent for demolition of unlisted buildings, where proposals would conflict with this principle.
+8.0 Other Material Considerations Belfast City Centre Conservation Area Guide 9.0 Assessment 9.1 The proposal is considered to be contrary to the development plan.
+9.2 Assessment The key issues to be considered are: Impact on the character and appearance of the City Centre Conservation Area Impact on the setting of Listed Buildings Suitability of the demolition Impact on amenity Impact on public safety 9.3 Impact on the character and appearance of the City Centre Conservation Area With regards to development in Conservation Areas, Section 104(11) of the Planning Act (Northern Ireland) 2011 states that special regard must be had to the desirability of; (a) preserving the character or appearance of that area in cases where an opportunity for enhancing its character or appearance does not arise; (b) enhancing the character or appearance of that area in cases where an opportunity to do so does arise 9.4 In relation to the application for full planning permission, paragraph 6.18 of the SPPS states that: 'In managing development within a designated Conservation Area the guiding principle is to afford special regard to the desirability of enhancing its character or appearance where an opportunity to do so exists, or to preserve its character or appearance where an opportunity to enhance does not arise.
+Accordingly, there will be a general presumption against the grant of planning permission for development or conservation area consent for demolition of unlisted buildings, where proposals would conflict with this principle.
 This general presumption should only be relaxed in exceptional circumstances where it is considered to be outweighed by other material considerations grounded in the public interest.
 In the interests of protecting the setting of designated Conservation Areas, new development in proximity needs to be carefully managed so as to ensure it respects its overall character and appearance.
 Important views in and out of the Conservation Area should be retained.'